 The Australia-Japan Defence and Security Relationship 1945-2021 Making a Friend of a Former Foe

 Social Work and Sustainability in Asia Facing the Challenges of Global Environmental Changes

 Arts and Cultural Leadership in Asia

 Health Transitions and the Double Disease Burden in Asia and the Pacific Histories of Responses to Non-Communicable and Communicable Diseases

 The Strong and the Weak in Japanese Literature Discrimination, Egalitarianism, Nationalism

-Edited By Vivienne Lo, Chris Berry, Guo Liping
+By Vivienne Lo, Chris Berry, Guo Liping

 November 21, 2019

 Film and the Chinese Medical Humanities is the first book to reflect on the power of film in representing medical and health discourse in China in both the past and the present, as well as in shaping its future.
 Drawing on both feature and documentary films from mainland China, the chapters ...

 By Alice M. L. Chong, Iris Chi